Defining what a song remix is

 Fortunately, you can just search the song elements and find what you need.

-You'll be able to find the original track components with wase.
+You'll be able to find the original track components with ease.

 This depends on how you want to remix a song.

-Most EDM producers create a dance music remix to tracks.
+Most EDM producers create dance music remixes to tracks.

-In this case, you'll be needing both a sample of the melody as well as vocals.
+In this case, you'll need both a sample of the melody as well as vocals.

 Ideally, you want both so that you can add your creative touch and make the best official remix you can.